 How’s the tech?
 Overall, tech features are excellent, but usability is a concern.
 The high-resolution infotainment OLED screen graphics look sharp and tech features are plentiful.
 But there are hardly any physical buttons to operate simple features such as climate controls, possibly leading to driver distraction and usability issues.
 Accessing features in the infotainment menus requires too many steps.
 We also dislike how Apple CarPlay or Android Auto looks on the screen because the interface is shrunk down to fit within the circular display.

 How’s storage and cargo?
 The Mini Countryman's luggage volume officially clocks in at 25 cubic feet with the rear seats up and 56.2 cubic feet with them down.
-This falls short among competitors such as the Tesla Model Y. Storage and cargo space are fine for small families, but you likely won't have extra room to spare.
+This falls short of competitors such as the Tesla Model Y. Storage and cargo space are fine for small families, but you likely won't have extra room to spare.
 Interior storage for small items is minimal, with center-mounted cupholders and a small center console cubby.
 There's also door storage available to all passengers, but there isn't much space elsewhere.

 Value